MujyKun/rhythm-game/README.md

        - Follows very similar design principles as our own game engines: Sprites, Scenes.
        - Easy to extend with adding new systems.
        - Easy to add events to be used with your own classes.
-       - Camera splits up the screen into sub sections, so can go outside of the canvas resolution.
+       - Camera splits up the screen into subsections, so allows the expansion of the canvas resolution.
        - The origin is the center of the screen, so it uses a more familiar quadrant system for positioning of Sprites.
        - Very easy to get started and create a simple example.
    - Weaknesses